stasiaDiamond/real-time-bus-tracker/README.md

 It helps me in the moment and also when coming back later to write detailed comments.

-I'm taking this to the next level in this bootcamp so that I can attempt to make more sense of a whole lot of new information.
-I guess this is kinda like my own kind of flashcards.
+I'm adding some vocab here and taking this to the next level in this bootcamp so that I can attempt to make more sense of a whole lot of new information.
+This feels like journaling and making my own flashcards all in one.
 Very cool!

-I'm adding some vocab here to supplement the lack of resources given in the MITxPro Emeritus Codio assignment.

 I'm glad I have the time and enough previous coding knowledge to break down each piece of this assignment.